aishuvinod/ObjectOriented/ImageProcessor/README.md

 user.
 We have two constructors where one takes in the model and the second one takes in the model and the destination.
 An illegal argument exception is thrown if the model or destination is null.

-public String Visualize( );
-    This method visualizes the contents in the ppm file public void renderImage( ) throws IOException;
-       Displays the image
-public void renderMessage( ) throws IOException;
-   Displays a message

-public String toPPM();

-We added this functionality since in assignment 4, when we saved files, they were not in PPM format.
-They were originally saved in the same manner as how the user views any image alteration.

-This method was added into the IView interface since it should have been in our original code and it is used to produce an output when saving.
-We chose not to create a new interface for these methods since our code is not closed to modifications by us, the creators.
-This interface is open to being extended by third party users.

 Controller